beanumber/deuce/README.md

 deuce
 =====

-## Package Overview
+## Overview

-`deuce` is an R package that provides easy access to a rich set of online data on professional tennis.
-By making tennis data more available to R users, `deuce` aims to be a useful tool for tennis analysts and a fun resource for teachers of statistics.
+The goal of `deuce` is to provide east access to many different sets of online data on professional tennis.
+By making tennis data more availible to R users, `deuce` aims to be a useful tool for tennis analysts and a fun resource for teachers of statistics.

+Please check out [this guide](https://github.com/skoval/deuce/blob/master/inst/doc/deuce.Rmd) if you are new to tennis analytics.

 ## Installation